nnt-git13/nnt-git13/README.md

 A RISC-V Vector CPU + Quant Finance Accelerator with custom ISA extensions, pipelined execution units, and simulation tooling.

+### <a href="https://https://github.com/nnt-git13/XGenius">🚀 XGenius (In Progress) </a>

+AI-powered FPL optimization platform with ML predictions, squad optimization, and an intelligent copilot.

 ---

 ## 🎓 Education & Experience